zaphosting/docs/docs/dedicated-linux-valheim.md

 ---
-id: vserver-linux-valheim
+id: dedicated-linux-valheim
-title: "VPS: Valheim Dedicated Server Linux Setup"
+title: "Dedicated Server: Valheim Dedicated Server Linux Setup"
-description: Information about setting up an Valheim Dedicated Server on a Linux VPS from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information about setting up an Valheim Dedicated Server on a Linux Dedicated Server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Valheim
 services:
-  - vserver
+  - dedicated
 ---

 import InlineVoucher from '@site/src/components/InlineVoucher';

 ## Introduction
-Do you have a Linux VPS or root server and you want to install the Valheim Dedicated server service on it?
+Do you have a Linux Dedicated Server and you want to install the Valheim Dedicated server service on it?
 You are in the right place.
 In this guide, we will explain the step by step process of installing this service on your Linux server through the use of SteamCMD.
 We will be using Ubuntu in the examples, but the process should be very similar for other distributions.

 :::tip
-Did you know that you can install our **ZAP GS/TS3 Interface** directly onto your VPS or root server, allowing you to setup game server services, with direct integration to your ZAP-Hosting dashboard, in just a few clicks!
-Learn more about the [GS/TS3 Interface here](vserver-linux-gs-interface.md).
+Did you know that you can install our **ZAP GS/TS3 Interface** directly onto your dedicated server, allowing you to setup game server services, with direct integration to your ZAP-Hosting dashboard, in just a few clicks!
+Learn more about the [GS/TS3 Interface here](dedicated-linux-gs-interface.md).
 :::

 <InlineVoucher />

 ## Preparation

-To begin with, connect to your VPS or root server via SSH.
+To begin with, connect to your Dedicated Server via SSH.
 Use our [SSH Initial Access](vserver-linux-ssh.md) guide if you need help doing this.

 You will also have to complete a first-time setup for SteamCMD if this is your first time using this on your Linux server.
-Please use our [SteamCMD Linux Setup](vserver-linux-steamcmd.md) guide and ensure SteamCMD is fully setup before proceeding.
+Please use our [SteamCMD Linux Setup](dedicated-linux-steamcmd.md) guide and ensure SteamCMD is fully setup before proceeding.

 ## Installation